prev - next - home - no frames - frames

 Dr. Hunter S. Thompson

-I have taken more good from alcohol than alcohol has taken from me.
+All I can say is that I have taken more out of alcohol than it has taken out of me.

 Winston Churchill